 This is an homage and not a review because Wilde Roast-- in any iteration-- no longer exists.
 I guess I felt the need to include it because it is my favorite of all time and because there is very little that can be found about it online.

 That's sad.
 We rainbow folk don't seem to be doing a very good job recording and displaying our history.
 Wilde Roast was far from the first LGBTQ establishment in the Twin Cities but it seemed to be the first gay-owned establishment that openly proclaimed gay pride as well as come-and-bring-your-grandmother-here-for-coffee.
 It was exquisite and thoroughly worthy of its namesake.
+The fireplace and wingback chair in the original Hennepin Ave. location alone makes this my absolute favorite place in the Twin Cities to read.
+The only downside was that everyone else felt the same way and so nabbing the prime real estate in the cafe was frequently challenging.
+But it made you feel proud and dignified to be gay/lesbian.
+That alone warrants giving its memory 6 out of 6 Books.

 This is an after-the-fact review-- about 20 years after-the-fact actually.
 Sometime around the turn of this century I got a wild hair to visit Red Wing, MN and stay the night in the St. James Hotel.
 I haven't a clue why; maybe I'd seen Somewhere in Time too often.